Sell My CompanyResources

 M&A Resources for Business Owners

 The M&A process comes with its own language.
-This guide cuts through the jargon — plain-English explanations of the terms, mechanics, and concepts that matter most when you are considering selling your business.
+These guides explain the terms, mechanics, and decisions that matter when you are considering a sale, responding to an acquisition offer, preparing for buyer diligence, or evaluating shareholder liquidity alternatives.

-What every founder should understand before a sale
+What every founder should understand before a transaction

 Most founders sell a business once.
 That means the process — the terminology, the mechanics, the negotiation dynamics — is entirely new when it matters most.
 Buyers and their advisers will use this language fluently, in time-pressured situations where the gap in knowledge can cost you real money.

 Understanding the mechanics of a transaction does not just help you follow the conversation — it protects value.
-Knowing what normalised EBITDA means, how earnout structures work, what a QoE report will scrutinise, and how working capital is calculated gives you the foundation to negotiate as an informed counterparty rather than deferring to whoever holds the pen.
+Knowing what normalized EBITDA means, how earnout structures work, what a quality of earnings report will scrutinize, and how working capital is calculated gives you the foundation to negotiate as an informed counterparty rather than deferring to whoever holds the pen.

 What is EBITDA — and Why It Matters in M&A